 The thing is, owners are often also to blame for this clingy behavior, especially if they are constantly petting, cuddling, and praising their German Shepherd!

 Another thing to consider is that German Shepherds don’t like to spend long periods alone and may suffer from separation anxiety if left for too long.
-My German Shepherd is never left alone for longer than 4 hours, and she is always well exercised before I leave the house.

 9. They need a lot of daily exercise

-German Shepherds are the perfect fit for anyone with an active lifestyle that wants to take their dog with them on their adventures.
 Adult German Shepherds require a ton of exercise, a minimum of two hours per day, to eliminate their pent-up energy and prevent behavioral problems.

 This exercise should include walking but also running off-lead in a safe area.
 They also need playtime for mental stimulation and ongoing training.

-Remember, puppies will need to gently build up to this amount of exercise to prevent harm to their fast-growing joints and bones.
-As a general rule, aim for exercising your puppy for five minutes per month of age, twice a day. (e.g., for a three-month-old puppy, he will need 15 minutes twice per day).
+As a general rule, aim to exercise your puppy for five minutes per month of age, twice a day. (e.g., for a three-month-old puppy, he will need 15 minutes twice daily).

 FAQs

-Are German Shepherds Good For Apartments?
+Are German Shepherds Suited For Apartments?

 German Shepherds aren’t ideal for apartments due to space constraints and their sizes.
 GSDs require ample space to walk around, and they’re quite big compared to other breeds.
 Due to their loud barking noises, there’s a potential for neighbors to raise objections in apartments.